juju/docs/src/en/howto-privatecloud.md

 You should see .json files containing the details we just added on the images.

+### Use of a local directory for image metadata

+Stop here and return to the [bootstrap instructions][help-openstack-bootstrap].

 ### Upload the Simplestreams Metadata to Swift

 Enter the following command to create a new container for the Simplestreams